 Outside Linda's house, Bernard and John talk.
-John recalls events in his life in a series of flashbacks: An Indian named Popé gives his mother a drug called mescal and then they sleep together...
-Indian women whip Linda for sleeping with their men.
-Linda can't understand what they mean when they say the men are their men...
-His mother tells him stories of the glorious Other Place outside the reservation...
-Men continue to visit Linda.
-Indian boys call John names and throw rocks at him...
-Linda teaches him to read, using a manual from her work in the Hatcheries...
-Popé brings him a book: the Complete Works of Shakespeare.
-Inspired by Hamlet, he tries to stab Pope.
-Popé laughs off what is just a scratch...
-A girl John loved from afar marries an Indian brave...
+Bernard is struggling to make sense of John’s life on the Reservation.
+John recalls events in his life in a series of flashbacks: An Indian named Popé gives his mother a drug called mescal and then they sleep together.
+Indian women attack Linda for sleeping with their men, and Linda can't understand what they mean when they say the men are theirs.
+His mother tells him stories of the glorious Other Place outside the reservation.
+Linda teaches him to read, using a manual from her work in the Hatcheries.
+Popé brings him a book, The Complete Works of William Shakespeare, and John becomes obsessed with the magic of the words.
+Inspired by Hamlet, he tries to stab Popé, but Popé laughs off the mere scratch.
+A girl John loved from afar marries an Indian brave.
 John is forced to stay out of a ceremony to induct boys into adulthood.

-The series of flashbacks that John remembers (it's unclear if he recounts all of them to Bernard) shows John in various states of isolation, yearning, sadness, or other extreme emotions.
+The series of flashbacks that John remembers (it's unclear if he recounts all of these to Bernard) shows John in various states of isolation, yearning, sadness, or other extreme emotions.
 This personal history is what formed John as an individual.
-The entire World State is designed to ensure its citizens never have such a personal history: instead of loss or sadness that they might remember, World State citizens always get exactly what they want.
-So their life is always the same, always pleasant, and no strong memory will interfere with their conditioning.
+The entire World State, by contrast, is designed to ensure its citizens never have such a personal history: instead of loss or sadness that might interfere with their usefulness to the State, World State citizens always get exactly what they want.
+So their life is always constant and pleasant—no strong memory will interfere with their conditioning.